 Bluehost offers leading unlimited web hosting solutions that are great for beginners.
 All shared hosting plans come with unmetered bandwidth, and all except the cheapest plan include unlimited storage as well as supporting unlimited website connections.

 In addition, Bluehost is known for its beginner-friendly service and ease of use.
 Everything it does, it does to make things easier for those with little web development knowledge.
 There’s a great range of tools available to help you get your site online with a minimum amount of fuss.

-For example, there’s a simple WordPress website builder that you can use to design your site.
+For example, there’s a simple WordPress website builder (opens in new tab) that you can use to design your site, or the advanced Bluehost WordPress website builder (opens in new tab), which we've ranked among the best website builders (opens in new tab).
 Various built-in marketing tools are included, such as free Google Ads coupons and simple Google My Business listings.